mattcraigfleming/rn-posts-demo/README.md

 # react-native-tehnical-test

-:rocket: Post Listing App: A simple react-native app, using hooks combined with redux
+:rocket: A simple post listing app
+This demo was created using redux for state management, react navigation for navigation, react-native-netinfo to check device online/offline status, redux persist with Async storage for data persistance and Jest/Enzyme for automated testing.

 ### Quick start